Honey bread is not just for the queen who was in her parlour.

 Do you know what that is?
 You should if you have a weight problem.
 Understanding glycemic index is the simpler way to get your weight under control.
 There is no easy way; if your BMI is over 35 then I'm afraid you have to cut out honey bread completely.
 Otherwise death will be knocking at the door; literally.

 The bread machine certainly makes baking honey bread a cinch, and it's good healthy food.
-But if you want to step to the next level of baking, then you really need healthy flour and that's more schlep; a little more, but some expense as it means purchasing your own wheat grinder, and they're not cheap. $200 and up, and if you want fine healthy flour, then it's best to buy the best.
+But if you want to step to the next level of baking, then you really need healthy flour and that's more schlep; a little more, but some expense as it means purchasing your own wheat grinder, and they're not cheap. $200 and up, and if you want it ground fine, then it's best to buy from the top of the range.
 My Havo is twenty years old and perfect, and used almost every day.

 Don't be fooled by the "wholemeal flour" in the supermarket.
 Millers are allowed to remove up to 40 percent of the bran and germ, the best part, and still describe it as whole grain.